daisydaisyyy/l-system-generator/README.md

 # L-System Generator webapp - frontend version
 A web application for procedurally generating and visualizing plant growth using L‑Systems.
-This is the frontend version, without backend.
+This is the frontend version!

 #### 1. how to generate a drawing
 l-systems are defined by 4 parameters:
 - axiom (initial string)
 - rules (transformation logic for symbols)
 - depth (recursion level)
-- angle (rotation θ between lines)
+- angle (rotation between two consecutive lines)

 #### 2. rules and commands
 fixed drawing commands:
 ```
 +: turn left by θ degrees
 -: turn right by θ degrees
-[: save current position and angle (start branch)
+[: save current position and angle
-]: restore position and angle (close branch)
+]: restore position and angle
 ```

 ##### custom variables: